tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 Header | Description
 -------|------------
-`X-Counterbalance-Compute-Node` | The API container that processed the request `X-Counterbalance-Gateway-Node` | The API gateway node that served the request `X-Counterbalance-Request-ID`   | _For internal use_ `X-Counterbalance-Log-Hash`     | The error reporting log entry ID. _Only included if the entry was logged in the error reporting system._
+`X-Counterbalance-Compute-Node` | The API node that processed the request `X-Counterbalance-Gateway-Node` | The API gateway that served the request `X-Counterbalance-Request-ID`   | _For internal use_ `X-Counterbalance-Log-Hash`     | The error reporting log entry ID. _Only included if the entry was logged in the error reporting system._